angular/in-memory-web-api/README.md

 The in-memory data store resets for each test so there is no cross-test data pollution.

 * End-to-end tests.
-If you can toggle the app into test mode using the in-mem web api, you won't disturb the real database.
+If you can toggle the app into test mode using the in-memory web api, you won't disturb the real database.
 This can be especially useful for CI (continuous integration) builds.